 As with most MMOs you also get a hotkey area with health potions at the front for me and some extra unlocked skills as well.
 With leveling you get points to use on various extra abilities for your class and that's separate from your horse levels and character stamina leveling as well.
 There are many complex aspects to this title and I'm trying my best to cover everything I can on it so hopefully I'm getting enough depth on aspects.
 I also wanted to go over the map which is great, it's a well detailed representation for each area of the world with multiple options for zooming in and out or setting custom waypoints.
 The detail is great because you can see individual housing areas along with key points of interest to make the travel more exact than just a general point, it's also 3D to a degree as well and very helpful.

 Black Desert Online is what I'd consider a modern MMO built for now and years to come featuring stellar graphics within a massive living world.
 It's got great support with crowded servers to play on which show just how popular this title is with the game still performing well.
 The character creator is the best out of any game currently available and the graphic detail in the world is outstanding.
 Instead of being some bland world, you get to explore a land full of colors not only in the environments, but the characters as well.

 There are tons of activities to take part in and so many branching quests to conquer.
 The translations are a bit rough and the UI could have used some adjustments though those are only small aspects in this massive world.
 I enjoyed my time adventuring within the world and look forward to hopping in every once and awhile to conquer some more quests or just relax across the world.
 I'll also probably get some more fishing in as well as it appears to be the world's past time.
 Hopefully this review touched on enough aspects to give you an idea of the game and it really is a wonderful adventure to take part on.

-Review Done on Black Desert Online for PC
+Black Desert Online for PC